kbjorke/dotfiles/README.md

 - `st` : Small terminal, hight of 15 spaces
 - `ot` : Ordinary terminal, hight of 23 spaces
 - `lt` : Large terminal, hight of 43 spaces

+## Vim features

+This section contains the user specified Vim features I have included in my vimrc file and in specific filetype setting files.

+### General features:

+This subsection contains the general features that can be used for all Vim sessions.

+**Key mappings:**

+Toggle between split windows:
+- <ctrl> + h : Left
+- <ctrl> + n : Down
+- <ctrl> + i : Up
+- <ctrl> + l : Right

+**IDE setup:**

+I have made my own setup for Vim as and IDE where I use the following
+plugins:
+- MiniBufExplorer
+- Tagbar
+- NERDTree

+The IDE setting also makes the terminal window larger so that it can be used effectivly for programming.

+The setup is based on a function in the vimrc file valled IDEFunc that calls the necessary commands for the enviroment to be set up.

+To enact the setup use the command `:IDE` in Vim.

+To go back to normal setup use the command `:Normal` in IDE mode.